 Florida Realty of Miami takes advantage of the Facebook cover video option to talk about why they’re the best brokerage for agents.
 In addition to using a cover video to highlight listings or local amenities, use this dedicated space to show interviews with you or your team that demonstrate your approachability and personalize the process of buying and selling real estate.

-Like some other examples on our list, Windermere Real Estate uses video on its Facebook page to highlight the agency’s role in the local community.
+Like some other examples on our list, Windermere Real Estate uses video as part of its real estate facebook marketing to highlight the agency’s role in the local community.
 Specifically, the cover video shares details about the agency’s charitable contributions, community relationships, and involvement at local events.
 This is a great option if your agency or team is extremely involved in the community and has a history of volunteer work or contributions.

 This Facebook cover photo from Keller Williams Seattle stands out because of its bright colors and simple design.
 Rather than making the team’s logo front and center, it’s included in the lower right hand corner and the remainder of the cover photo highlights one of the team’s greatest assets — technology.